missionpinball/mpf-docs/docs/code/api_reference/misc_components/UtilityFunctions.md

 Parameters:

 * **inputstring** – A string of incoming hex colors, like ffff00.
-* **maxvalue** – Integer of the max value you’d like to return.
+* **maxvalue** – Integer of the max value you'd like to return.
 Default is 255.
 (This is the real value of why this method exists.)

 Returns integer representation of the hex string.